IHE/ITI.PCF/README.md

 1. Is Explicit Basic too advanced?
 If so, what should be moved to Intermediate?
 I think that timeframe and resource by id should be in an option that is between basic and intermediate.
 They are more powerful than one would expect basic, but they are easy to implement without deep inspection (using fundamental Base Resource elements of .id and .meta.lastUpdated).
 Intermediate requires that the authorization enforcement do deeper (aka Resource type specific) inspection.
 Do we have four levels rather than the current three (basic, intermediate, advanced, expert)?
    1. Each incremental parameter should be its own option.
 So we end up with Implicit, Explicit, and Advanced; mostly as they were.
 The following are incrementally built upon Basic: Data Timeframe, Data by id, Named research project, data author, and data relationship.
    2. I simply made the intermediate a set of options with these 5.
 So there is still use of 'intermediate'.
 The volume three profiling of Consent would then include the profiling for these 5 in one chapter.
+1. I did bring in SLS to Appendix P
+2.
 ## Proposed Scope

 Much like BPPC + APPC does for XDS community, this Implementation Guide (IG) would do for FHIR community.
 This IG could be used with MHDS, which already has some of the framework for more specific Consents, but PCF would be more complete than what is [indicated in MHDS](https://profiles.ihe.net/ITI/MHDS/volume-1.html#1504-mhds-overview).
 This IG could also be used for organization use or community use beyond MHD/XDS, which would include use-cases like QEDm, and IPA.
 This would leverage BasicAudit to record access control decisions and recording of consents.